Physician of the Year Nominees

 Nominated by George Jallo, M.D., medical director for the Institute for Brain Protection Sciences, who says, “Dr. Tuite is the consummate physician and surgeon.
 He is highly regarded by his families, peers and hospital staff.
 He is always available to families—even on the weekend, and when he is not on call, ensuring that all their needs are met.
 He is always advancing the clinical care for patients with his state-of-the-art management.
 He has a bedside manner that engages the children to participate in the neurological exam and care plan.
 He is the model physician.
 All of his families consistently comment about his professionalism, skill and interpersonal communications skills.

 Excellence in Service & Professionalism: Stacey Stone, M.D., Neonatology

 Criteria: Awarded to the physician who actively promotes a culture that embraces, expects and rewards the delivery of patient and family-centered care.
 Models altruism, competence, trustworthiness and humility.

 "Dr. Stone is a brilliant and an astute physician who has contributed immensely to care of newborns with congenital diaphragmatic hernia,” Prabhu Parimi, M.D., M.B.A., C.P.E., FAAP, director of the Maternal, Fetal & Neonatal Institute, writes.
 “Dr. Stone volunteered to join Dr. David Kays’ team in pediatric surgery since the inception of the congenital diaphragmatic hernia program.
 During the past year, she has become the go-to person to address issues related to these complex neonates and worked hand-in-glove with Dr. Kays.
-Her contributions have resulted in the nation’s best survival rates in patients with CDH under the tutelage of Dr. Kays.
 Dr. Stone is an integral part of his team.